 We may earn a commission if you book through links on this page.

 This guide gives you an honest framework: what each format actually delivers, when each makes clear sense, and how to decide which side of the line your trip falls on.
+To compare pricing across expedition and luxury cruise lines simultaneously, Cruise Direct is the most useful single starting point.

 The cruise industry spans an extraordinary range — from 6,000-passenger floating resorts to 50-passenger ice-strengthened vessels that anchor off uninhabited Antarctic shores.
 Marketing conflates them under the same word.
 In practice, they have almost nothing in common beyond the fact that you sleep on a ship.